sohooo/droneops-sim/README.md

 Detailed configuration options are documented in [docs/configuration.md](docs/configuration.md).
 See [docs/swarm-response.md](docs/swarm-response.md) for how drone swarms react to enemy detections.
+Scenarios can be authored using the [Scenario DSL](docs/scenario.md) to drive mission phases and triggers.

 ## Schema Validation (schemas/simulation.cue)